Improved fractal Weyl bounds for convex cocompact hyperbolic surfaces and large resonance-free regions: Preliminaries

-A Fuchsian group $\Gamma$ is called ``elementary'' if its limit set $\Lambda$ is a finite set.
-If $\Gamma$ is a Schottky group as above, then it is elementary precisely when $m=1$, in which case $\Gamma\backslash \mathbb{H}^2$ is a hyperbolic cylinder.
+A Fuchsian group $\Gamma$ is called \textit{elementary} if its limit set $\Lambda$ is a finite set.
+If $\Gamma$ is a Schottky group as above, then it is elementary if and only if $m=1,$ in which case $\Gamma\backslash \HH^2$ is a hyperbolic cylinder.

-\textit{Throughout the rest of this paper we assume that $X=\Gamma\backslash \mathbb{H}^2$ is a convex cocompact quotient where $\Gamma$ is a non-elementary Schottky group with Schottky data $D_1, \dots, D_{2m}$ and $\gamma_1, \dots, \gamma_{2m}$ as above.
+\textit{Throughout the rest of this paper we assume that $X=\Gamma\backslash \HH^2$ is a convex cocompact quotient where $\Gamma$ is a non-elementary Schottky group with Schottky data $D_1, \dots, D_{2m}$ and $\gamma_1, \dots, \gamma_{2m}$ as above.
 This assumption will not be repeated in the sequel.}